A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 Legal Cookie Wall Alternative: Cookie Consent Banner

-A cookie consent banner pops up as soon as a user enters your website and does not start using cookies until your users choose to accept, deny, or customize the different trackers.
+A cookie consent banner is a great legal alternative to a wall because it pops up as soon as users enter your site and won’t deploy cookies until they choose to accept, deny, or customize the different trackers.

-Unlike cookie walls, cookie banners give your users three options:
+Unlike cookie walls, banners give your users three options:

-Below, see an example of our cookie consent banner that pops up whenever a new visitor comes to our site.
+Below, see an example of the cookie consent banner that pops up on our site.

 The screenshot below shows what our cookie options look like if you choose to change your preferences, which you can do at any time.

-We also always link to our cookie consent options in the footer of our website so our users have constant access to their consent controls, and recommend that you do, too.
+We also provide a link to our cookie consent options in the footer of our website so our users have constant access to their consent controls, and recommend you do the same.

-You can do all of this and more by using our Cookie Banner Generator.
+You can do all this and more using our Cookie Banner Generator.

 Legal Cookie Wall Alternative: Cookie Consent Managers